-Records show that in 1754 Daniel and Mary Massey secured a land grant near a good river crossing, where a ferry service was operated.
+Records show that in 1754, Daniel and Mary Massey secured a land grant near a good river crossing, where a ferry service was operated.
 It was from this land grant that the Town originated.
 In 1764, Thomas Gilpin, Sr., a Quaker from Philadelphia, Pennsylvania, purchased 39 acres, including a mill.

 Millington's documented history begins in the latter part of the 17th Century during the colonial period of America.
-In 1696, Kent County records indicated that Daniel Jacob operated a ferry service on the Chester River near the present-day town center.
+In 1696, Kent County records indicated that Daniel Toas (Jr.) operated a ferry on the Chester River.
+"Old Toas Mill Branch" was initially called Goosehaven Creek.
+It is the present-day Mill Branch just west of MD 301.
 In 1704, there were enough residents to petition for a road.
 As a result, Kent County officials ordered William Comegys to clear a road between the plantations of John Ellis and John Toas from Prickle Pear Mill to the Forest.
 Documents also refer to the "old Toas Mill Branch" in the area, probably Cypress Branch, indicating that a mill existed during this period.

-Much of this land is in and around present-day Millington.
-Gilpin is mentioned in the 1923 Evening Bulletin as the founder of Millington.
+Thomas Gilpin acquired much of the land that makes up modern Millington.
+After his untimely death in 1778, the planning of a town (in some records referred to as Gilpinton) was carried on by his widow and sons.
 As an "American Philosophical Society member," Gilpin planned a waterway shortcut for shipping from the Chesapeake Bay to the City of Philadelphia.
 Eventually, a canal was constructed across the Delmarva Peninsula at the Elk River in Cecil County (C&D Canal).